 I am a London based artist and my film and performance work address ideas of hauntology through the development of viewing and sonic experience, via a destabilizing narrative construction.
 Using an interdisciplinary approach, I develop systems drawn from paradigms of live performance and theatrical tools, psychoanalysis and ritual, archived sound and a non-edited structure, in order to challenge formal strategies of engagement.

 My work has featured in various places including BBC radio, ICA (London), Wellcome Collection, BFI, Tate Britain, Genesis Cinema (London), Bios (Athens, Greece).
-I have also participated in various symposia and conferences including Wild Minds (ICA London), Bangorgs Performance Dinners no.8 (Athens) and the International Conference on Artistic Research (Plymouth) where artists, philosophers and academics such as Jean Christophe Bailly, Lynn Turner, Phillip Warnell, Ben Rivers, Mo Throp, Maria Paschalidou.
+I have also participated in various symposia and conferences including Wild Minds (ICA London), Bangorgs Performance Dinners no.8 (Athens) and the International Conference on Artistic Research (Plymouth) amongst other artists, philosophers and academics such as Jean Christophe Bailly, Lynn Turner, Ben Rivers, Mo Throp, Maria Paschalidou.
 I have also been published in ARWEI catalogue Plymouth University.

 Recent commissions include the live performance event 25' by 25' for the exhibition at the Welcome Trust Smoke and Mirrors: The Psychology of Magic and the sound piece 10 Lime Street for BBC New Creatives.